Staying at an inn is a must do in Santa Fe

 Browsing the area’s home-grown beers is one of the most fun things to do in Santa Fe.
 There are several cellars and tap houses where you can taste what local breweries have to offer.

 I went to two breweries on a Saturday, and boy were they full of interesting people.
-The beers were tasty too, but served as more of a background for some lively conversations with the folks I traveled with.
+The beers were tasty too but served as more of a background for some lively conversations with the folks I traveled with.

 Indoors at Chile Line Brewery in Santa Fe, New Mexico

-Chile Line Brewery in Santa Fe, NM
+Inside Chile Line Brewery

 At Chili Line Brewing Company, I had a “watermelon cider” which is something I’ve never tried before.
 We were also lucky enough to observe a comedy show for the Native American community.
 I learned more about the natives in that short time than I have from a lifetime of movies and TV.
 Highly recommend.